Mavengence/SAKI_Homework_1/README.md

 </div>

 ## Objective
-Using a real dataset from the master course `Software Applications with Artificial Intelligence`, I try to predict based on bank transfer data, how accurately I can predict a given label.
+Using a real dataset from the master course `Software Applications with Artificial Intelligence`, I try, based on bank transfer data, how accurately I can predict a given label.
 For this project, I analyise all the features given to us and underdo different preprocessing techniques, because we have categorical data, numbers and also text.
 I try out different combinations with the data and use the naive bayes classifier for the classification task.
 Furthermore, the dataset is split into a train, test and validation set, because of the slight data imbalance.
 In the end, the trained model will be evaluated based on the accuracy and F1 score, because we have a multiclass classification task which is imbalanced.
 Therefore only the accuracy score is not sufficient enough to evaluate the result.